-- Attendance in required live class connect sessions. - Participation in virtual or in-person events (i.e., assemblies, live events, or field trips, etc.)
+- Attendance in required live class connect sessions. - Participation in virtual or in-person events (i.e., state testing, assemblies, live events, or field trips, etc.)

-Please note: All students will be required to attend in-person, face to face state testing according to their grade level and will be required to participate and of the assigned NWEA testing, administered virtually.
+Please note: All students will be required to attend in-person, face to face state testing according to their grade level and will be required to participate in FAST progress monitoring, administered virtually.
 Your student is still required to log into their OLS account during testing days.

-• Completion of daily assigned coursework via the Online School Platform (students MUST enter the OLS account for required attendance tracking)
+Completion of daily assigned coursework via the Online School Platform (all students MUST enter the OLS account for required attendance tracking)